deeperlearner/pytorch-template/README.md

 ### MetricTracker
 Continue from AUROC/AUPRC, I revise the MetricTracker, which is moved to `models/metric.py`.
-The MetricTracker can record both accuracy-like metric (metrics_iter) and AUROC-like (metrics_epoch) metric.
+The MetricTracker can record both iteration-based metrics (metrics_iter) and epoch-based metrics (metrics_epoch).

 ### Cross validation
 Cross validation are supported.
-Class `Cross_Valid` in `base/base_dataloader.py` records the index of cross validation.
+Class `Cross_Valid` in `mains/base_dataloader.py` records the index of cross validation.
-The models and metric results of each fold are saved.
+The model and metric results of each fold are saved.

-`ensemble.py` can ensemble k-fold validation results.
+(TODO)
 Also, multi-process cross validation is supported, which allows you to run many folds simultaneously in the background.
 The multi-processing is handled by `scripts/run/run.sh`.
 You can decide how many processes you want to run at a time by edit the shell script.